GDbateaux/Cartomancien-virtuel/DEVELOPER_GUIDE.md

 3) Card recognition (CardRecognizer) uses ResNet18 embeddings to shortlist the closest reference cards in data/cards/, then applies SIFT feature matching to rerank candidates and select the final label.

-4) When exactly 3 cards are confidently recognized and stable for a configured duration, the app calls Tarot reading generation (TarotReader, via Ollama chat API)
+4) When exactly 3 cards are confidently recognized and stable for a configured duration, the app calls Tarot reading generation (TarotReader, via Ollama chat API).

 5) The reading is spoken aloud via Piper TTS (TTS).